-Recognizing the accuracy limit in large-scale forcing data and the need of transient forcing data in ARM, Zhang and Lin (1996) developed a constrained variational algorithm to incorporate more measurements to improve the data analysis.
-Physical constraints are enforced to the forcing data.
+Recognizing the accuracy limit in large-scale forcing data and the need of transient forcing data in ARM, Zhang and Lin (1997) developed a constrained variational algorithm to incorporate more measurements to improve the SCM forcing data.
+Physical constraints are enforced.
 These constraints include column-integrated conservations of atmospheric masses of moist air and water vapor as well as heat and momentum.
-They are written as
+They are written as:

 (6)